 To aid longevity, the terminal is a completely sealed unit and suffers little wear and tear from everyday use, making it exceptionally reliable and cost effective.

 On the basis that you have a reliable network we would recommend the use of an on-line proximity terminal, since this offers real-time attendance data and the advantage of an immediate and accurate Fire Register in the event of an evacuation.

 If your network is unreliable then opt for our off-line proximity clocking terminal, which continues to record clockings even when your network is offline.
 The terminal will store all attendance data and update the Captureit database when the network connection is restored.

 As an Ethernet networked device, proximity terminals operate over both local and wide area networks.
 This means that employees can clock in at one location and out at another.
-Sites without network connectivity can communicate using either a dedicated telephone land line, modem or VPN, the latter being the most popular option.
+Sites without network connectivity can communicate using either a dedicated telephone land line and modem or VPN, the latter being the most popular option.